burgerga/INTOXICOM_Workshop_1/paper/paper.md

 standards like IUCLID6 and the Toxicology Process Ontology (TXPO) were mentiond.
 Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo.
-The role of global unique identifiers comes up, including the Nano-InChI [XXXX] and the European Registry of Materials (ERM) identifier [XXXX] as metadata for datasets to indicate what chemicals are studied in those datasets.
+The role of global unique identifiers comes up, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to indicate what chemicals are studied in those datasets.

 Challenges the toxicology community faces include incomplete interoperabilty,